 When I lived in the Canaries and mainland Spain, a Spanish omelet recipe was one of my favorite tapas, and sometimes I would indulge in a Spanish omelet sandwich in crusty bread with aioli (garlic mayonnaise) and a touch of ketchup too.
 Oh – and a slice of cheese.
 Now that was a real treat!

-The main ingredients you need to make tortilla espanola are eggs and potatoes.
-Onion is optional but that lovely crunch and bite of flavor it offers are great, so I would strongly suggest using onion in this dish, as well as perhaps some salt and black pepper.
+The main ingredients you need to make this Spanish potato omelet are eggs and potatoes.
+Onion is optional but that lovely crunch and bite of flavor it offers are great.
+So I would strongly suggest using onion in this dish, as well as some salt and black pepper.

 Learning how to make Spanish omelet is incredibly easy.
 If you can slice potatoes and beat eggs, you are halfway there!

 Use Idaho potatoes or another firm variety in this recipe.
 Creamier ones might fall apart.
-They are great for mashing but not for serving boiled, in salads, or in recipes where you need them to hold their shape, like this one.
-Peeling them is not compulsory but most home cooks prefer to peel them.
-If you aren’t going to though, make sure you scrub them well.
+They are great for mashing but not for serving boiled, in salads, or in recipes where you need them to hold their shape.

 You will need another egg or 2 if you are using big potatoes instead of smaller ones.
 The onion is also optional but if this is your first Spanish omelet, use it, because it is so good in this dish.
 Serve the finished potato omelet with a salad on the side or even some steamed asparagus if you prefer.